GMOD/jb2export/README.md

 The output is currently SVG which should be loadable in Adobe Illustrator or Inkscape.
 The output can also be manually converted to PNG if needed.

+## Prerequisites

+You don't need to have JBrowse 2 installed to use this tool.
+The tool can generate images using files on your hard drive or from remote files.
+So, all you need to run this tool is

+- NodeJS v10 or greater
+- Some files that you want to visualize!

 ## Screenshot

 ![](img/1.png)